Rudeus/cubrid-manual/en/admin/admin_utils.rst

     *   Server name : The name of database

-    *   Total Memory Usage : Total amount of heap memory in use
+    *   Total Memory Usage : The total amount of heap memory in use

         *   for meta info : The memory usage of the metadata used to track and manage the total heap memory usage